bartosz-makowski/sme/README.md

 # Sports Massage Excellence
 Project of the web application designed to promote services of a massage therapist based in the area of Hertfordshire UK.
-Users of the website are able to book and pay for appointments online using STRIPE payment platform.
+Users of the website are able to pay for appointments online using STRIPE payment platform and write reviews for the therapist.

 ## Contents:book:
 ### UX:superhero_man: